-We invest a majority of our cash reserves in a variety of available-for-sale marketable securities, including money market funds and investment-grade debt instruments, principally corporate bonds, commercial paper and direct obligations of the U.S. government and government-sponsored entities, and in cash equivalents.
+We invest a majority of our cash reserves in a variety of available-for-sale marketable securities, including money market funds and investment-grade debt instruments, principally corporate bonds, commercial paper and direct obligations of the U.S. government and U.S. government-sponsored entities, and in cash equivalents.
+See Note 3 of Notes to Financial Statements, Available-for-Sale Marketable Securities, in this Annual Report on Form 10-K for details about our available-for-sale marketable securities.

+As of December 31, 2017, we had invested \$83.2 million of our cash reserves in such marketable securities.
+Those marketable securities include \$43.2 million of investment grade debt instruments with a yield of approximately 1.70% and maturities through July 2018 and \$40.0 million of money market funds with an average interest rate of 1.32%.
 As of December 31, 2016, we have invested \$46.2 million of our cash reserves in such marketable securities.
 Those marketable securities include \$37.9 million of investment grade debt instruments with an average interest rate of approximately 1.0% and maturities through August 2017 and \$8.3 million of money market funds with an average interest rate of 0.92%.
-As of December 31, 2015, we had invested \$91.6 million of our cash reserves in such marketable securities.
-Those marketable securities included \$49.7 million of investment grade debt instruments with an average interest rate of approximately 0.53% and maturities through September 2016 and \$41.9 million of money market funds with an average interest rate of 0.26%.